ALNAP Secretariat team

 Leah joined ALNAP in 2012.
 Her work at ALNAP focuses on leadership, coordination and urban crises.
 Leah is currently leading a piece of research about how humanitarians understand and respond to the complexities of urban contexts, and working with Head of Research Paul Knox Clarke on research about coordination and decision-making.
 She also facilitates the Urban Community of Practice and webinar series.

-Leah has conducted research in Ghana, India, the Philippines and Lebanon and is originally from Canada.
+Leah has conducted research in Ghana, India, Guatemala and Lebanon.
 She holds an M.A.
 Development & Emergency Practice from Oxford Brookes University, B.A.
 Hons International Studies from York University, Professional Certificate in Emergency Management from York University and Diploma of Community Work from George Brown College.

 Neil leads ALNAP’s evaluation, accountability and learning workstream.
 His interests lie in improving evaluation systems to meet the evidence needs of all stakeholder groups as the humanitarian system evolves and adapts to change.
 He is currently running the pilot phase of the ALNAP Guide on Evaluation of Protection in Humanitarian Action and overseeing a research project on monitoring humanitarian response.